-One of my favorite books from last year was Give and Take by Adam Grant.
+One of my favorite books is Give and Take by Adam Grant.
 In the book Mr. Grant breaks the world into three groups of people…..givers, takers and matchers.

 I would love to think of myself as a giver.
 If I’m going to be honest with myself, about 60 to 75% of the time I’m a matcher.
 If this sounds like you, then according to Mr. Grant you’re like the rest of the world.

 Most of us live in a quid pro quo world.
 That’s why salesman will often do small favors for you knowing that you’re going to feel obligated to repay them.
 If you find that when you do something, you expect something in return or if someone does something nice for you, you can’t wait to discharge the obligation back then you’re likely a matcher…..and there certainly is nothing wrong with that.

 Givers are the least successful

 Lots of time givers end up being cannon fodder.
 If you find that you often do things for others and then you are taken advantage of, you’re likely a giver who lives in a lose/win world.

 This means that when you work with someone, it’s easy for you to be taken advantage of.
 Takers love to find people like you.
 They can drain you dry.
 It’s why if you’re a natural giver you must learn to say no and know whom you’re dealing with.

 The thing I found most interesting in this book was the fact that givers were both the most and least successful people of all three types.
 The givers who are successful don’t just give and give and give.

 They will give and give and give and have an expectation that you’ll pay it forward.
 They have an expectation that you’ll take your gifts and share them with someone else.
 If you don’t, then they just stop giving.
 Successful givers have figured out that success comes with win/win.
 Not trading, but making sure both parties get a win.